San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- San Jose State and its opponents have scored at least 46.5 points only two times this year.
+- San Jose State and its opponents have combined to score more than 44.5 points in three of seven games this season.

-- The two teams combine to average 38.9 points per game, 7.6 less than the over/under in this contest.
+- The two teams combine to average 38.9 points per game, 5.6 less than the total in this contest.

-- These two squads surrender a combined 58.1 points per game, 11.6 more than this contest's over/under.
+- The 58.1 points per game these two squads have allowed to opponents this season are 13.6 more than the 44.5 over/under in this contest.

-- The Spartans and their opponents have scored an average of 53.9 points per game in 2021, 7.4 more than Thursday's total.
+- The average total in Spartans games this season is 53.9, 9.4 points more than Thursday's over/under of 44.5.

 San Jose State Stats and Trends

-- San Jose State has two wins against the spread in seven games this season.
+- So far this season San Jose State has two wins against the spread.

-- The Spartans have been favored by 5 points or more three times this season and covered the spread in one of them.
+- The Spartans have covered the spread once this season when favored by 4 points or more (in three chances).

-- San Jose State's games this year have hit the over on three of seven set point totals (42.9%).

 - The Spartans rack up 116.8 fewer yards per game (334.7) than the Rebels give up per matchup (451.5).